welldonestudio/welldonestudio.github.io/docs/wallet/developer-guide/provider-api/method.md

 ### Returns

-This method returns the transaction hash value as a `Promise` object of type string.
+This method returns the transaction hash value as a `Promise` object of type string because you can send multiple transactions as well as one transaction.

 ```typescript
 Promise<string[]>;